VirtoCommerce/vc-docker/linux/readme.md

 # VirtoCommerce Platform v3 Linux Container

 This is a multi-container Docker application that allows you to quickly configure Virto Commerce v3 to run in a Linux and Windows environment.
 You can also use docker files to create your custom images (check issues section below before creating images).

-Build image command:
+Build command for custom image:
 - `docker build -t virtocommerce/platform:v3 .`

 ## How to use these multi-container application

     1. Run the backend part:
+        Clone `vc-docker` repository.
+            mkdir ./vc-backend
+            cd ./vc-backend
+            git clone --branch feat/net8 https://github.com/VirtoCommerce/vc-docker.git
         From the appropriate directory (./linux/) run `docker-compose up -d`, login to the backend http://localhost:8090 (login:admin, password: store) and wait for the VirtoCommerce modules to be installed, when finished press the `restart` button.
         If the backend container does not restart automatically, use `docker ps -a` command to get the container id and `docker start containerIdFromPreviousCommand` command to start it.
         Wait for the backend to become up and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to be installed.
         The last step for the backend installation is to change the `admin` password.
     2. The frontend part should be run locally and have a connection to the backend.
         Prerequisites for the frontend installation:
             - Install [Node.js v20](https://nodejs.org/en/download/) (**20.11.0** or later)